PierreJulienTomyn/PierreJulienTomyn/README.md

 - Goal: An engaging and educational mini quiz game.
 - Features: Timed quizzes, multiple-choice questions, score tracking.
 - Technologies: Java, Game Development Frameworks.

+### Objectives

+**🌉 Seeking Apprenticeship in Application Design and Development (CDA)**:
+My long-term ambition is to integrate an apprenticeship in Application Design and Development.
+This is a crucial step in blending theory with practice on my professional path.

+**🎯 2024 Goal: Daily Commit for Every Day of the Year**:
+I am dedicated to enhancing my coding practice by setting a 2024 goal to make a commit daily.
+This consistent effort aims to sharpen my skills and sustain a disciplined approach to software development.